Nicki Minaj Calls On Michael B. Jordan to Rename His Rum Brand With Ties to Caribbean Culture - E! Online

 "The first thing is to gather the information to see if it is in fact so," Paula said.
 "Then working together with the intellectual property office of the Ministry of the Attorney General, we'll do the necessary investigation and, as always, seek to support anything that is Trinidad but at the same time protect what is ours."

-At this time, Michael has yet to publicly address the controversy surrounding his rum line.
+At this time, Michael has yet to publicly address the controversy surrounding the product.
 Additionally, the brand's Instagram page has been set to private and the website is password protected.

 E!
 News has reached out to the actor's rep for comment, and we have yet to receive a response.